recognizerHD/model-mapper/README.md

 beneficial.
 Maintenance and readability suffer, when compared to the raw equivalent SQL query that would be used.

-Other times where the join is simple enough, I the attribute methods are missing except for the main class that is being instantiated.
+Other times where the join is simple enough, the attribute methods are missing except for the main class that is being instantiated.

-Finally, as I do most of my work with sqlsrv (Microsoft SQL Server), it has issues with dates.

 This package is meant for my own usage, but is free for others who find it useful.

-#### ~~Dates and SQLSRV (Microsoft SQL Server)~~
-~~When the attribute is listed as a date attribute, it will use the internal fromDateTime method.
-This causes a problem when the field is coming from sqlsrv.
-This overriding method strips the trailing milliseconds from the date field so it doesn't cause errors.
-This will need review on subsequent updates of the laravel core incase they fixed this issue.~~

 #### Model Mapping: AdvancedModel
 Using the model for simple updates / inserts etc is great.
 When the queries involve multiple joins with multiple